- Join us

 In quantum computing, information is stored using quantum states.
 However, currently, most experimental efforts are severely limited by the instability of these states, and the extreme conditions that are required to produce them (such as really cold temperatures and strong magnetic fields).
 In my research, the stability of these states is studied in newly-discovered systems, which could work in standard room conditions.
 Furthermore, the states under consideration are topological, meaning that they are unaffected by continuous changes in shape or size, which makes them stable too.
 The aim is to find out which quantum states are the most stable and hence, which states could potentially be used for quantum computing in the future.

-- Vibrational modes, phonons, and atomic relaxation in Diffusion Monte Carlo Y. Y. F. Liu, B. Andrews, and G. Conduit (in preparation)
+- Vibrational modes and atomic relaxation in Diffusion Monte Carlo Y. Y. F. Liu, B. Andrews, and G. J. Conduit (in preparation)

-- Lattice instability in three-dimesional crystals B. Andrews and G. Conduit (in preparation)
+- Lattice instability in three-dimesional crystals B. Andrews and G. J. Conduit (in preparation)